bakame-php/http-structured-fields/README.md

 $dictionary = Dictionary::fromHttpValue("a=?0,   b,   c=?1; foo=bar");
 ```

-The `fromHttpValue` named constructor returns an instance of the `Bakame\Http\StructuredFields\StructuredField` interface
+The `fromHttpValue` named constructor returns an instance of the `Bakame\Http\StructuredFields\StructuredField` interface.
-which provides a way to serialize back the object into a normalized RFC compliant HTTP field using the `toHttpValue` method.
+The interface provides a way to serialize back the object into a normalized RFC compliant HTTP field using the `toHttpValue` method.

-To ease integration with current PHP frameworks and packages working with HTTP headers and trailers, each value object
+To ease integration with current PHP frameworks and HTTP related packages working with headers and trailers, each value object
-also exposes the `Stringable` interface method `__toString` which is an alias of the `toHttpValue` method.
+also exposes the `Stringable` interface method `__toString`, an alias of the `toHttpValue` method.

 ````php
 use Bakame\Http\StructuredFields\OuterList;